TEIC/TEI-Simple/polygon/README.md

 ##Prototype implementation [January 2015]##

-The premise of processing model implementation is to generate XSLT stylesheet based solely on TEI Simple ODD file that contains <model>s and <rendition>s that define intended processing for TEI Simple elements.
+The premise of processing model implementation is to generate XSLT stylesheet based solely on TEI Simple ODD file that contains **models** and **rendition**s that define intended processing for TEI Simple elements.
 Base TEI Simple ODD can be found at https://github.com/TEIC/TEI-Simple/blob/master/teisimple.odd

 _Please note that this is an incomplete prototype implementation that is not endorsed as the only or even suggested way of using TEI Simple processing model._